ingorichtsmeier/elasticsearch-examples/simpleFrontened/README.md

 This is an example project designed to show how you can use elasticsearch.js with angular.

+It shows a query box and the first 10 results.

 ## Prerequisites

 In order to run this example, you will need to have the following installed